 First and foremost, reading aloud helps the little ones to develop their sense of language.
 That is why it is so important to start reading aloud in the first year of a child’s life.
 Babies imitate the sounds of their parents, even if they do not yet understand what they are reading.

 Older children also benefit enormously from reading aloud.
 They learn new words or phrases from hearing them, so it is important to vary the stories you read to them.
 Books from different authors and genres have different styles.
 These broaden the children’s language horizons.
-A colorful mixture of traditional fairy tales, the rhymes of Dr. Seuss or the fiction of Mark Twain provide variety.
+A colorful mixture of traditional fairy tales, the rhymes of Dr. Seuss, or the fiction of Mark Twain provides variety.

-Besides the linguistic support, reading aloud also stimulates the imagination.
+Besides linguistic support, reading aloud also stimulates the imagination.
 Children discover new worlds or travel to distant countries in their thoughts.
 They experience adventures with the characters, which they then often put into practice in their daily games.
 Furthermore, reading aloud contributes to training concentration.
-However, the length of the story to be read should correspond to the age of the child; if necessary, text passages can be shortened or omitted.
+However, the length of the story to be read should correspond to the age of the child; if necessary, you can shorten or leave out certain text passages.

 This joint reading time also promotes communication between children and parents.
-This time isn’t just for babies and toddlers – children of kindergarten or school age can especially benefit.
+This time isn’t just for babies and toddlers – children of kindergarten or school-age can especially benefit.
 It is important to talk to older children about what they have read.
 This exchange also promotes the formation of opinions: “What do you think about history?
-Did the character behave correctly?”
+Did the character behave

 Discussing what has been read is particularly important with outdated narratives: “That character wasn’t very kind to people who were different than him.
 What were the consequences of that behavior?
 How can we treat everyone with kindness?”